-Planning on spending two weeks in Portugal?
+Planning on spending 2 weeks in Portugal?
 Here is the perfect two week Portugal itinerary for first-timers.

-When I first started planning my trip to Portugal I was totally overwhelmed by all of the places there were to go.
+When I first started planning my 2 weeks in Portugal I was totally overwhelmed by all of the places there were to go.
 Not only were there all of the obvious choices like Lisbon, Porto, and the Algarve, but just a quick flip through my Lonely Planet guidebook let me know that there was a lot more of Portugal to uncover.

 From beautiful beaches to wineries to amazing hikes, it seemed like Portugal really did have it all.
 In the end, I ended up choosing four places that I was really drawn in by (Aveiro, Obidos, Lisbon, and Lagos) and 1 for convenience (Porto, where I was flying into).
 This turned out to be the perfect mix of small towns, cities, and nature.
 It was truly one of my greatest itinerary planning achievements, and looking back I wouldn’t change a thing.